What information does Arise collect from you?

 Any subcontractor whose data is to be transferred to third parties or used for purposes incompatible with the purposes described above may choose not to have his or her data so used or transferred and must communicate his or her desire to “opt out” by the means described in the last paragraph above.
 A subcontractor may not opt out of the transfer of his or her data which is transferred by Arise to a third party for the purpose of (1) meeting applicable legal requirements or (2) protecting the legitimate interests of Arise in making business related decisions.

-Customer call recordings are considered the property of Arise clients who have hired Arise to complete their services.
+Customer call recordings are considered the property of Arise US clients who have hired Arise US to complete their services.

-Arise implements a high level of data security measures to prevent loss, disclosure, unauthorized access, misuse, alteration and destruction.
-Arise has implemented an information security program based on the Payment Card Industry Data Security Standard (PCI-DSS).
-This framework is recognized internationally and provides the basis for the organizational and technical and organizational security measures used by Arise.
+Arise US implements a high level of data security measures to prevent loss, disclosure, unauthorized access, misuse, alteration and destruction.
+Arise US has implemented an information security program based on the Payment Card Industry Data Security Standard (PCI-DSS).
+This framework is recognized internationally and provides the basis for the organizational and technical and organizational security measures used by Arise US.

 Customer data is only current in recorded phone conversations and deleted after 90 days.